nsaje/dotfiles/README.md

 and modify as needed.

-Then set your Amazon Redshift testing credentials for the `STATS_E2E_DB_NAME` database.
+Then set your Amazon Redshift testing credentials for the `STATS_E2E_DB_NAME` database in `server/localsettings.py`.
 Use the template from the `server/localsettings.py.circle-ci` file.
 The credentials can be obtained here: [Amazon Redshift and E2E tests](https://sites.google.com/a/zemanta.com/root/engineering/amazon-redshift-e2e-credentials).
 These credentials can be the same for CircleCI and local testing.